The Galaxy Group Merger Origin of the Cloverleaf Odd Radio Circle System: Abstract

 \section{Abstract}

-{Odd radio circles (ORC) are a newly discovered class of extended faint radio sources of unknown origin.
-We report the first detection of diffuse X-ray gas at the location of a low-redshift ORC (z=0.046), known as Cloverleaf ORC.
+{ Odd radio circles (ORCs) are a newly discovered class of extended faint radio sources of unknown origin.
+We report the first detection of diffuse X-ray gas at the location of a low-redshift ORC (z=0.046) known as Cloverleaf ORC.
 This observation was performed with the XMM-Newton X-ray telescope.
-The physical extent of the diffuse X-ray emission corresponds to approximately a 230~kpc by 160~kpc region, lying perpendicular to the radio emission detected by ASKAP.
-The X-ray spectrum shows characteristics of thermal multi-phase gas with temperatures of $1.10\pm0.08$~keV and $0.22\pm0.01$~keV and a central density of $(4.9\pm0.6)\times10^{-4}$~cm$^{-3}$, indicating that the Cloverleaf ORC resides in a low-mass galaxy group.
-Using velocity dispersion measurements in the optical, the halo mass of the galaxy group has been reported as $\sim1.6\times10^{13}$~$M_\sun$.
-The presence of a high-velocity subgroup identified in optical data, the orientation of the BCG, the disturbed morphologies of galaxies towards the east of the Cloverleaf ORC, and the irregular morphology of the X-ray emission suggest that this system is undergoing a galaxy group merger.
-The radio power of the ORC could be explained by the shock reacceleration of fossil \acp{cr} generated by a previous episode of black hole activity in the central active galactic nucleus.
+The physical extent of the diffuse X-ray emission corresponds to a region of approximately 230~kpc by 160~kpc, lying perpendicular to the radio emission detected by ASKAP.
+The X-ray spectrum shows characteristics of thermal multiphase gas with temperatures of $1.10\pm0.08$~keV and $0.22\pm0.01$~keV and a central density of $(4.9\pm0.6)\times10^{-4}$~cm$^{-3}$, indicating that the Cloverleaf ORC resides in a low-mass galaxy group.
+Using X-ray observations, with hydrostatic equilibrium and isothermal assumptions, we measure the galaxy group to have a gas mass and a total mass of $(7.7\pm 0.8) \times 10^{11}$ M$_{\rm sun}$ and $2.6\pm0.3\times10^{13}$~$M_{\rm sun}$ within the overdensity radius R$_{500}$.
+The presence of a high-velocity subgroup identified in optical data, the orientation of the brightest cluster galaxy, the disturbed morphologies of galaxies toward the east of the Cloverleaf ORC, and the irregular morphology of the X-ray emission suggest that this system is undergoing a galaxy group merger.
+The radio power of the ORC could be explained by the shock reacceleration of fossil cosmic rays generated by a previous episode of black hole activity in the central active galactic nucleus.

 }